gaellemevel/SLR_HWB_review_public/README.md

 ## Supplementary Information
 _File: "MSc_thesis_chap1_review_supp-info_v5.pdf"_

-Contains additional graphs and tables referred to in the article, as well as the LLM prompts used.
+Contains additional graphs and tables referred to in the article, as well as the LLM prompts and scripts used.

 ## Database 1 - Publication metadata and geolocation
 _File: "MSc_chap1_full-dataset_public_20260201.csv"_